Content last updated on February 9, 2021.

 2. Segmented Web Push Notifications

 One size doesn’t fit all when it comes to web push notifications.
-If marketers work on the assumption that all their users have the same set of preferences, it will result in a high number of users opting out of receiving notifications.
+If marketers and eCommerce managers work on the assumption that all their users have the same set of preferences, they’ll see a high number of users opting out.

-- Customizes notifications for each segment (and has emoji support as well!).
+- Customized notifications for each segment (emojis supported)

 3. Recurring Web Push Notifications